 Practice Your Technique

 Start with the basics - consistent tamping pressure, proper milk pitcher angle, and steady pouring speed.
-Listen to the sound of steaming milk - it should make a gentle hissing noise rather than loud screeching.
+Listen to the sound of steaming milk - it should make a gentle hissing noise rather than a loud screeching.
 Good technique comes with practice and attention to detail.

 Try Your Own Skinny Latte Now!